smtilson/pp2-quiz-project/README.md

 Fix: The resetElementById call was removed completely.

+- Previous song button on Oh No doesn't change the song.

+Fix: The else clause of findPrevSongHTML was incorrect but easily fixed.

 #### Bugs left in
 - If an artist is sampled twice on the same song, the user is unable to submit the artist a second time and receive credit.
 This is fixable, but it was not a priority as it happens very seldom.
 - The appearance of the app could be improved.